Get

 Film Length 1 hr 18 min

-A Letter to True is unlike the other films on this list, but if you’re a fan of artsy, stream-of-consciousness cinema, you may enjoy this.
+A Letter to True is unlike the other films on this list, but if you’re a fan of artsy, stream-of-consciousness cinema, you may enjoy it.
 The documentary was made by filmmaker Bruce Weber and heavily features his family of Golden Retrievers, including True.
-The movie’s focus isn’t only on the dogs, though; it’s interspersed with other themes and obsessions of Weber, including music, Liz Taylor, home movies, politics, and friendship.
-It definitely won’t be a film for everyone, but if you love Golden Retrievers and artistic documentaries, it might be the movie for you!
+The movie’s focus isn’t only on the dogs; it’s interspersed with other themes and obsessions of Weber, including music, Liz Taylor, home movies, politics, and friendship.
+It isn’t a film for everyone, but if you love Golden Retrievers and artistic documentaries, it might be the movie for you!

 12. Dog Gone